Yanks’ rally fizzles, AL wild-card race tightens as Rays win

 After Franco gave the Rays a three-run lead, the Yankees nearly pulled off a comeback.

-Rays reliever Andrew Kittredge allowed Giancarlo Stanton’s one-out double and a bunt RBI single by Joey Gallo.
-Brett Gardner followed by singling home a run before Kittredge fanned Sánchez and Odor for his eighth save.
+Rays reliever Andrew Kittredge allowed Giancarlo Stanton’s one-out double and a bunt RBI single by Gallo.
+Brett Gardner followed by singling home a run before Kittredge fanned Sánchez and Odor to end the game and get his eighth save.

+Gallo’s bunt hit occurred after Stanton took third on defensive indifference when the Rays shifted third baseman Yandy Diaz to left field.

+“We needed all of it as the score ended but just a really well-played game both clubs,” Rays manager Kevin Cash said.
+“The pitching was outstanding on both sides.”

-Kevin Kiermaier put the Rays ahead with an RBI single in the second, hitting a soft fly just beyond the reach of shortstop Gio Urshela.
+Kiermaier put the Rays ahead with an RBI single in the second, hitting a soft fly just beyond the reach of shortstop Gio Urshela.
+Kiermaier reached base in each of his four plate appearances.

+“This was a big win and this is the atmosphere to prepare us for what’s to come next week and hopefully many more weeks after that,” Kiermaier said.

-Nelson Cruz hit his 32nd homer, connecting in the first against Nelson Cortes Jr. (2-3).
+Nelson Cruz hit his 32nd homer, connecting in the first against Nestor Cortes Jr. (2-3).
 The Rays improved to 10-7 in the season series and 6-2 at Yankee Stadium this year.
-The Rays are 11-3 in the Bronx in the last two seasons.
+The Rays are 11-3 in the Bronx in the last two seasons and picked up their latest win after arriving only 90 minutes before first pitch following a late flight from Houston.

 Rookie Shane McClanhan tuned up for the postseason by allowing one run on three hits in three innings.
 Pete Fairbanks tossed a scoreless fourth and Louis Head (2-0) pitched 2 1/3 innings.